sayandey425/NoteBook/README.md

 # NoteBook
-NoteBook is note taking software & a simple text-editing program, developed using Java.
+NoteBook is a note taking software & a simple text-editing program, developed using Java.

 # Text area